 The VAS/AS shall be subjected to testing for the suppression of radio frequency interference according to the technical prescriptions and transitional provisions of UN Regulation No. 10, 04 series of amendments and according to tests method described in Annexes 4 and 5 for vehicles and Annexes 7 and 8 for a separate technical unit.

+Annex 8

+Test of systems for the protection of the passenger compartment.
+Paragraph 7.2.11.